Helping Meet Your Sustainability Goals

 Technical Resources

-Nexeo Plastics primarily evaluates sustainability goals in three areas:
+Our team of experts at Nexeo Plastics primarily evaluates sustainability goals in three areas:

-Can we optimize your production processes and reduce your carbon footprint by reducing energy consumption and material scrap rate?
+Production and Manufacturing Processes: Can we optimize your production processes and reduce your carbon footprint by reducing energy consumption and material scrap rate?

-Can bio-based, recycled or renewable thermoplastics meet your current and future application requirements?
+Material Selection: Can bio-based, recycled or renewable thermoplastics meet your current and future application requirements?

 We have the technical resources and the materials expertise to help your company meet and even exceed your sustainability goals.
 We can also assist with the development of recycling/reclaiming strategies based on material selection and can help find a second life for your scrap materials.
 This approach helps ensure that products that would have ended up in a landfill can be used in future applications.